StephenKing/b.st-g.de/_posts/2024-05-02-delete-unused-amis.md

 Yesterday, AWS has added a new attribute to [simplify visibility into active AMIs](https://aws.amazon.com/de/about-aws/whats-new/2024/05/amazon-ec2-simplifies-visibility-active-amis/).
 While I would still argue that this does _not_ list the AMIs in use by any currently running EC2 instances, it is at least a step in the right direction.
 Using the `LastLaunchedTime` attribute, you can now see, when - and if at all - this AMI has been used.
 Luckily, this works also across accounts.

-As some of our teams have automated workflows to build weekly AMIs, but not necessarily use them, I saw a savings potential going into the thousands of dollars.
+As some of our teams at [emnify](https://www.emnify.com/) have automated workflows to build weekly AMIs, but not necessarily use them, I saw a savings potential going into the thousands of dollars.

 ## Finding unused AMIs